red-owl-games/red-owl-games.github.io/_posts/2019-04-26-ld44-theme-brainstorm.md

 **_Limited memory_** (-1)

   - You have to rewind physics to win, but how far you can rewind is limited by how far into the game you are.
+  - Puzzle game where you only can make so many move but they don't take affect until you lock the moves in

 **_Ridiculously overpowered_** (-1)